JamesGreen42/portfolio/README.md

-# Aspiring Data Scientist
+# Data Science Portfolio:

-#### Technical Skills: Python, R, SQL
+#### Technical Skills: Python, R, SQL.
+#### Soft Skills: Project Management, Client Management, Sales.

 ## Education:
 - **Professional Education in Data Science** | M.I.T | (_2024_)
     - Top 10% of all graduates.
-    - Comprehnsive course covering classic machine learning, time series analysis, deep learning & neural networks, data handling & visualisation.
+    - Comprehensive course covering machine learning, time series analysis, deep learning & neural networks, data handling & visualisation.
 - **Msc, Research Psychology** | University of Bristol | (_2019_)
-    - #1 psychology graduate in 2019.
+    - Awarded as the top psychology graduate of 2019.
+    - Training in advanced statistics and data analysis.
-    - Published research on addressing smoker misperceptions towards e-cigarettes performing in top 5% of publihsed papers.
+    - Published research on [Tackling Smoker Misperceptions Towards E-Cigarettes Using Expert Videos](https://doi.org/10.1093/ntr/ntab104) performing in the top 5% of published papers.

 ## Projects:

-The goal of each of these porjects was to solve real world problems, beyond just demonstrating technical understanding of each technique.
-Each project will contain a link to the a file with the full analysis, and where relevent, replicable code templates.
+Beyond demonstrating a technical understanding of each technique, a key goal of each of these projects was to solve real work problems.
+Each project will contain a link to the file with the full analysis, and where relevant, replicable code templates.

 A summary of all projects can be seen below:

--    Stock Portfolio Analysis using Graph Based Cluserting - 172% returns vs SNP500.
+-    Stock Portfolio Analysis using Graph-Based Clustering - 172% returns vs SNP500.
--    Emotion Dection using Convolutional Neural Networks - 87% classification accuracy.
+-    Emotion Detection using Convolutional Neural Networks - 87% classification accuracy.
--    Custom Geographical Data Visulation for Agricultural farms - real world implimentation.
+-    Custom Geographical Data Visualisation for Agricultural Farms - real-world implementation.

 ----------------------------------------------------------------------
 ### Stock Portfolio Selection Tool - Graph Based Clustering.

 ![Stock_Returns](assets/img/Stock_Returns_1.png)

-   - Graph based clustering based on daily stock returns used to create an optimal stock portfolio selection tool.
+   - Graph-based clustering based on daily stock returns is used to create an optimal stock portfolio selection tool.
-   - Hyperparamater tuning dramatically improved model performance from marginal gains over the market to consistenly outperforming the market.
+   - Hyperparameter tuning dramatically improved model performance from marginal gains over the market to consistently outperforming the market.
-   - 172% better returns than SNP500 over last 6 years.
+   - 172% better returns than SNP500 over the last 6 years.
    - 1.5x increase in risk - small vs other models.

 [Full Project Documentation](https://drive.google.com/drive/folders/1rNQJKXx-CP3n1kz5Eh-thac_RIUyggRo?usp=sharing)